segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 #### Add CNAME Record to DNS

-Next, add a CNAME record to your DNS settings.
-Go to your domain registrar and add a new record to your DNS of type "CNAME".
+To add a CNAME record to your DNS settings:
+1. Go to your domain registrar and add a new record to your DNS of type "CNAME".
 This time use the CloudFront distribution for the tracking API proxy.
+2. Enter values for these fields:
+   - **Name**: `<subdomain_name>.yourdomain.com`
+   - **Value**: Tracking API CloudFront Distribution Domain Name
+3. Save your record.
+This might take some time to take effect, depending on your TTL settings.
+4. Run `curl` on your domain to check if the proxy is working correctly.

 | Field | Value                                              |
 | ----- | -------------------------------------------------- |